bytexd23-alt/HP-Z240SFF-Skylake/README.md

 Setup
 -
 This EFI is setup for debugging, it uses the debug version of OpenCore, and has logging/verbose enabled.
+DO NOTE THAT I STILL DIDN'T DO THE USB PORTMAP SO, no big sus for u!!>>!>!>

 Create USB Installer
 -